-The AOC G2590PX, however, plays it safe and gives you everything you need for competitive gameplay at the right price.
+The AOC G2590FX, however, plays it safe and gives you everything you need for competitive gameplay at the right price.

 Besides getting a slightly bigger screen, you get a higher peak brightness of 400-nits as well as slightly better viewing angles and color performance.

 Now, the colors are still not as good as they are on IPS or VA panel displays, but they are noticeably richer in comparison to the older TN panels.

-The AOC G2590PX TN panel covers 96% of the sRGB color gamut but supports 8-bit color via dithering (6-bit + FRC).
+The AOC G2590FX TN monitor covers 96% of the sRGB color gamut but supports 8-bit color via dithering (6-bit + FRC).

 The 170°/160° viewing angles still cause the image to shift in color, contrast, and color when you look at the screen from skewed angles, but for gamers, this isn’t particularly concerning anyway.

-With Full HD resolution, you get a decent pixel density with crisp details, sharp text, and plenty of screen real estate.
+With Full HD resolution, you get a decent pixel density with crisp details, sharp text, and a fair amount of screen real estate.
 What’s more, it makes reaching 144FPS (Frames Per Second) significantly easier on your system rig than WQHD.

-Moving on to the performance, the AOC G2590PX input lag is impressively low and amounts to only ~4ms; it’s one of the fastest displays we’ve ever tested which will certainly appeal to professional gamers.
+Moving on to the performance, the AOC G2590FX input lag is impressively low and amounts to only ~4ms; it’s one of the fastest displays we’ve ever tested which will certainly appeal to professional gamers.

 The response time speed of 1ms is another aspect hardcore gamers will appreciate.
 In fast-paced games such as first-person shooters and racing games, there’s minimal motion blur and ghosting behind fast-moving objects.

-In addition to the monitor’s 144Hz refresh rate, which by refreshing the image more than twice as fast the standard 60Hz displays, you’ll have everything you need for a responsive and immersive gameplay.
+In addition to the monitor’s 144Hz refresh rate, which refreshes the image more than twice as fast than the standard 60Hz displays, you’ll have everything you need for a responsive and immersive gameplay.

-Finally, the AOC G2590PX 1080p display doesn’t use PWM (Pulse-Width Modulation) to regular brightness meaning that it’s flicker-free.
+Finally, the AOC G2590FX 1080p display doesn’t use PWM (Pulse-Width Modulation) to regulate brightness meaning that it’s flicker-free.
 If you are sensitive to screen flicker, you have nothing to worry about.